Find answers here for the most common questions about walk ins, booking, prices and do’s and don’ts.

 If you’re happy to give your artist a lot of room to interpret your idea, that is great, we like that too.

 A new tattoo is similar to an abrasion.
 Poor care and unhygienic care can cause wound infections and scar tissue.
 Wound infections can lead to a less beautiful tattoo.
-The tattoo artist will give you written instructions about the aftercare.
-Read these carefully.
+The tattoo artist will give you oral instructions about the aftercare.
+You can also find them here.